S

 Our Verdict

 beehiiv is the best platform for newsletter creators who want to turn their audience into revenue.
-The monetisation stack — ad network, Boosts, paid subscriptions with 0% take rate, referral program — is genuinely unmatched.
+The monetisation stack — ad network, Boosts, paid subscriptions with 0% take rate, referral program — is impressive.
 If making money from a newsletter is your primary goal, beehiiv is the obvious choice.
 But it is not an email marketing tool.
 The automation is basic, there is no tag or list management, no ecommerce features, and no independently verified deliverability data.
 If you need anything beyond 'write newsletter, send newsletter, monetise newsletter,' you will outgrow beehiiv quickly or need a second tool.
 It is excellent at what it does — just be honest about what it does not do.

 Best for